DeepKross/usd_uah_rate_api/README.md

 ## Introduction
 This project is a TypeScript-based web application designed for managing subscription services for emails and USD/UAH exchange rate receiving.
 The application includes robust error handling, middleware validation, and a comprehensive test suite to ensure reliability and maintainability.

+### Clean Architecture Overview
+My project follows the principles of Clean Architecture to ensure a scalable, maintainable, and testable codebase.
+The core idea is to separate different layers of the application, ensuring that each layer has a clear responsibility.
+This separation helps in managing the complexity of the application and facilitates easier testing and maintenance.

 ## Features
 - **Subscription Management**: Handle subscription processes.
 - **Exhange rate**: Get current USD/UAH exchange rate or any other currencies.